Bupyeong District: History

-Bupyeong-gu was created as its own district in 1995 when 'Buk-gu' was split into 'Gyeyang-gu' and 'Bupyeong-gu' due to rapid growth in the region.
+Bupyeong District was created as its own district in 1995 when 'Buk-gu' was split into 'Gyeyang District' and 'Bupyeong District' due to rapid growth in the region.
 Before the 1970s, much of the area was rich farmland.
 However, with rapid industrial development and the construction of large apartment complexes, the farmland quickly disappeared leaving what is today a large urban district.

 History of "old Bupyeong"

 Old Bupyeong was an administrative district, distinctive from Incheon, before 1914, when the Japanese colonial government merged it with outer parts of old Incheon into Bucheon County.
-Bupyeong Metropolitan Prefecture (i.e. Buyeong Dohobu, 부평도호부) consisted of today's Bupyeong-gu, Gyeyang-gu, Seo-gu(excepting Geomdan) in Incheon, Bucheon City in Gyeonggi, and western part of Guro-gu in Seoul.
+Bupyeong Metropolitan Prefecture (i.e. Buyeong Dohobu, 부평도호부) consisted of today's Bupyeong District, Gyeyang District, Seo District (excepting Geomdan) in Incheon, Bucheon in Gyeonggi Province, and western part of Guro District, Seoul.
 In 1895, Bupyeong Metropolitan Prefecture was degraded to Bupyeong County.
-The city centre was in Gyesan-dong, Gyeyang-gu.
+The city centre was in Gyesan-dong, Gyeyang District.
 The two remaining buildings of the Bupyeong prefecture office are located in Bupyeong Elementary School.

 Only Sipjeong-dong was part of Juan township of old Incheon, other than old Bupyeong.

 Old Bupyeong was traditionally a district of higher hierarchy than old Incheon in the administrative district system before Incheon became a metropolitan prefecture in early Joseon, and was a military centre for coastal Gyeonggi area, covering old Incheon, Tongjin, Gimpo, Yangcheon, Ansan, Siheung, Gwacheon, and so on.